stephenspol/server-connect/README.md

 and save to agree to the eula.
 6. Open another file called `server.properties`.
 Here you can change many configurations for the server such as your port.
 We will be looking for the configuration `online-mode`.
 This is important as server-connect cannot do encryption yet.
-Change `online-mode:true` to `online-mode:false` and save.
+Change `online-mode:true` to `online-mode:false`.
+Look for `network-compression-threshold` and change the value to -1 to disable compression.
+This app currently does not support compression either.
 7. Finally, run this command: `java -Xmx1024M -Xms1024 -jar server.jar --nogui`. `Xmx` flag is for max memory size and `Xms` flag is initial memory size. `nogui` flag prevents the gui from opening.
 All flags are optional except for the `jar` flag.